gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_08_runway_prompt.md

-# Scene 08 – Arrival and Speech
+# Scene 008 – Arrival and Speech

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 **Visual Style**:
 Elegant and cerebral.
 Think Wes Anderson lighting meets BBC political drama.
 Golden-hour tones with deep focus on facial expressions and gestures during the reception.
 Linger on intellectual tension and earned poise.